vdice/spin-docs/content/v3/migration-v2-v3.md

   initial `wasi:http/outgoing-handler#handle` call.
 It now occurs when calling `get` on the `future-incoming-response` returned from the `handle` call.

-If you're affected by these or other changes and you're looking for help, please reach out on the [Fermyon Discord](https://discord.gg/AAFNfS7NGf) for support.
+If you're affected by these or other changes and you're looking for help, please reach out on the [Spin CNCF Slack channel](https://cloud-native.slack.com/archives/C089NJ9G1V0) for support.